October 28, 2014

 Iris van Herpen Is Making the Fashion of the Future

-By exploring a wide range of avant-garde technologies including bio-printing, the Dutch designer is pushing the boundaries of fashion.
+By exploring a wide range of avant-garde technologies, including bio-printing and touch-sensitive audio waves, the Dutch designer is pushing the boundaries of fashion.

 Nominated by Brooke Hodge, deputy director of the Cooper-Hewitt, National Design Museum

 For the Biopiracy collection, Van Herpen partnered with artist Lawrence Malstaf, who specializes in the interaction between biology and the physical.
 At Paris Fashion Week, where the collection was shown, models were encased in plastic sheeting to give the impression of embryonic suspended animation.